dev-himanshu-karnwal/local-rewrite/README.md

 - **Setup Guide**: See [setup.md](setup.md) for detailed installation instructions
 - **Troubleshooting**: Comprehensive troubleshooting guide in setup.md
 - **Issues**: Report bugs and feature requests via GitHub issues

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-MIT License - see LICENSE file for details.

 ---